MichaelHallik/MichaelHallik.github.io/_posts/2022-06-21-Complete-guide-to-robot-framework-support-in-visual-studio-code-pt-1.md

 JSON-RPC is a <a class="postanchor" href="https://www.techtarget.com/searchapparchitecture/definition/Remote-Procedure-Call-RPC" target="_blank">Remote Procedure Call (RPC)</a> protocol that uses JSON to define and structure data that is to be exchanged through specific types of messages between application nodes in a distributed environment.

 For this goal JSON-RPC defines <i>three</i> message patterns: 'request', 'response' and 'notification'.
 Each type of message has a very simple JSON structure.
-For instance, a request will be in the form of a JSON object that holds four items: two strings, one structured value (which may be an object ór an array) and a value that can be either a string, a number or null.
+For instance, a request will be in the form of a JSON object that holds four items: two strings, one structured value (which may be an object or an array) and a value that can be either a string, a number or null.
 For example:

 	{"jsonrpc": "2.0", "method": "add", "params": {"first_nr": 5, "second_nr": 7}, "id": 1}